American Heart Association Senior Program Evaluation Analyst in Dallas, Texas

 Master's Degree or Doctorate in Public Health, Healthcare Informatics, Statistics, Program Evaluation or related area

-Five (5) years of experience crafting data collection instruments for both quantitative (surveys/questionnaires) and qualitative (interview/focus group guides) approaches
+Five (5) years of experience creating data collection instruments for both quantitative (surveys/questionnaires) and qualitative (interview/focus group guides) approaches

-Five (5) years of experience in conducting sophisticated, multi-level quantitative and qualitative data analyses
+Five (5) years of experience in conducting complex, multi-level quantitative and qualitative data analyses

 Five (5) years of experience in strategic and operational planning